aya49/202105_sfu_cmpt_127/labs/02/README.md

 </div>
 </details>

-## Practice 02.1: challenge yourself!
+## Practice 02.2: challenge yourself!

 **REQUIREMENT**: Can you modify your `identical` function such that it returns `1` if the contents of the two arrays are exactly the same regardless of the order?
-- Define another function called `scrambled` in your `p2identical.c` file
-- Add `scrambled`'s declaration into the `p2identical.h` file, and add a line in in your program `p1.c` that calls your `scrambled` function.
+Define another function called `scrambled` in your `p2identical.c` file.
+Add `scrambled`'s declaration into the `p2identical.h` file, and add a line in in your program `p1.c` that calls your `scrambled` function.

 **HINT**:
 - You can assume that the values in `arr1` and `arr2` are between `0` and `100`.